 Teck values diversity.
 The Committee believes that a Board with directors having a diversity of backgrounds and different experiences benefits the Corporation by enabling the Board to consider issues from a variety of perspectives.
-Diversity can enhance effective decision making and strategic planning.
+Diversity can enhance effective decision-making and strategic planning.
 When assessing potential candidates for nomination to the Board, the Committee considers gender, national origin, and ethnicity in addition to business skills, qualifications and career history, including experience in foreign jurisdictions.
 In the final analysis, the Committee values the insight and judgment that can be garnered from the broad spectrum of different approaches that a board can bring to the issues facing a global mining enterprise when the board has a diverse composition of directors.
-In 2014, the Corporation ranked fourth in terms of board diversity among TSX 60 constituent companies in a review published by the Canadian Board Diversity Council.

-The Committee considers the level of representation of women in identifying and nominating candidates for election or re-election to the Board.
-The Board has adopted a written policy in this regard, which includes a requirement that search consultants retained to assist with the identification of potential candidates to the Board be instructed to ensure that candidates reflecting the Board's diversity criteria are brought forward for consideration.
+The Committee considers the level of representation of women in identifying and nominating candidates for election or re-election to the Board and has adopted specific measures to ensure that women nominees are considered when candidates for election to the Board are considered.
+The Board has adopted a written policy in this regard, which includes a requirement that search consultants retained to assist with the identification of potential candidates to the Board be instructed to ensure that candidates reflecting the Board's diversity criteria, including those pertaining to gender diversity are brought forward for consideration.

 Having carefully considered the question, the Board has elected not to adopt a target number or percentage of women directors, on the grounds that appropriate skills and experience must remain the overriding criteria for nomination to the Board, and to guard against any perception that directors may have been nominated solely or primarily on the basis of gender.
 If all nominees proposed to be elected as directors at the Meeting are elected, two of 14 or 14.3% of directors will be women.
 The Committee will annually review the process for ensuring that diversity criteria are considered in accordance with the Policy when nominees to the Board are considered.
 The Board will measure the effectiveness of the Policy over time by tracking Board diversity and reviewing candidate pools for diversity criteria.